 At the conclusion of the research and development pilots, the IPR and any prototypes will remain the property of the suppliers involved.

-A minimum of three of suppliers are expected to be selected for phase 3.
-The duration of this phase is six months and will take place between April and September 2020.
-The maximum budget per supplier is 760,001 euros, excluding VAT.
+A maximum of three of suppliers are expected to be selected for phase 3.
+The duration of this phase is nine months and will take place between February and October 2020.
+The maximum budget per supplier is 740,000 euros, excluding VAT.

 Phase X: Commercial procurement